Dandenong - North

 Dandenong - North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census found that in Dandenong - North, 37.0% of dwellings were houses, with the remaining 63.1% being semi-detached, apartments, or other types.
-This differs from Melbourne metro's dwelling composition, which was 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong - North stood at 20.4%, with mortgaged dwellings at 22.9% and rented ones at 56.6%.
-The median monthly mortgage repayment in the area was $1,500, lower than Melbourne metro's $1,800.
-The median weekly rent figure was $310, compared to Melbourne metro's $350.
-Nationally, Dandenong - North's mortgage repayments were significantly lower at $1,500 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Dandenong - North, as per the latest Census, consisted of 37.0% houses and 63.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong - North was at 20.4%, with the remaining dwellings either mortgaged (22.9%) or rented (56.6%).
+The median monthly mortgage repayment in the area was $1,500, below Melbourne metro's average of $1,800.
+Median weekly rent was recorded at $310, compared to Melbourne metro's $350.
+Nationally, Dandenong - North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing